Background Screening

 - County Operations for Processing Screenings | Frequently asked questions (FAQ) related to entering a screening request (revised September 5, 2023)

-- Taking Adverse Action in Response to a Background Screen | When the results of a background screen indicate that a candidate can not be hired or approved as a volunteer, there are very specific steps that must be taken within a required timeframe.
-This document outlines those steps and includes pre-adverse action and adverse action letter samples.
+Adverse Action Instructions (via C4 platform) | When the results of a background screen indicate that a candidate can not be hired or approved as a volunteer, there are very specific steps that must be taken within a required timeframe.
+This document outlines those steps and includes instructions how to utilize C4 Operations' built-in tools to complete the process.

 - Applying First Advantage Background Screening (FABS) Reports to the Selection Process | FAQ related to using the screening report in the applicant selection process